thavlik/ytdl-operator/README.md

 Kubernetes operator for youtube-dl written in pure rust.

 ### TODO
-- configure mongo backend for video info
+- configure mongo and sql backends for video info